Cleaning Social Media to Get a Job

-Facebook, Twitter or Instagram profiles are usually open to the publicity, which can have a constant access to anyone’s posted information and is often inappropriate for various reasons.
+Facebook, Twitter, or Instagram profiles are usually open to publicity, which can have constant access to anyone’s posted information and is often inappropriate for various reasons.

-Legends about future employers, who know much about their potential workers, seem to be incredible, though the truth says one-third of them prefer checking job candidates’ accounts before making their final decision.
+Legends about future employers, who know much about their potential workers, seem to be incredible.
+However, the truth says one-third of them prefer checking job candidates’ accounts before making their final decision.

-That’s when your social network pages matter as much as your resumes and preparation for job interviews.
+That’s when your social network pages matter as much as your resumes and prepare for job interviews.

-In order to not screw up on your resume, you can always ask for support from Resume Writing Lab, but concerning your “virtual life”, keeping track of a good online reputation is up to you only.
-After all, you don’t want to lose a job for having some doubtful pictures of yours at a birthday party or even worse.
+To not screw up on your resume, you can always ask for support from Resume Writing Lab, but concerning your “virtual life”, keeping track of an excellent online reputation is up to you only.
+After all, you don’t want to lose a job for having some questionable pictures of yours at a birthday party or even worse.

-Ignoring the tips below could play a bad game to you, so you’d better clean up everything inappropriate before sending out any resumes, as follows, in order to omit unwanted consequences.
+Ignoring the tips below could play a bad game to you, so you’d better clean up everything inappropriate before sending out any resumes, as follows, to omit unwanted consequences.

 1. Don’t Be a Liar